Accident compensation regulatory system

 This page describes the Accident Compensation Regulatory System, its objectives and our qualitative assessment of it.
 It also lists the main statutes and changes to regulation either planned or in progress.

 System description and objectives

+The scheme is an integral part of New Zealand’s social contract.
 It is a key social and economic institution tasked with promoting injury prevention and providing rehabilitation and compensation entitlements to people who are injured so that they can return to normal life as quickly as possible.

 It excludes regulation of insurance and investment within the financial markets conduct regulatory system.

 The objective of the accident compensation system is to provide for a fair and sustainable scheme for managing personal injury while minimising the overall incidence of injury in the community, and the impact of injury on the community (including economic, social, and personal costs).

 The scheme is guided by five principles, which have endured over the scheme's 40 year history:

 - community responsibility: the community supports an individual when their ability to contribute to the society by their work is interrupted by injury

 - comprehensive entitlements: all injured people are entitled to a consistent level of assistance for a similar level of incapacity/need regardless of the causes which gave rise to their injury